 Next the mother set about roughly chopping pork, potatoes, carrots, onions, garlic and peppers.
 They all went in a huge cauldron over a wood fire.
 Saute in fat or oil for a while, add boia ( paprika), then top up with water and simmer.

-I’m vegetarian ( newly vegan), I didn’t eat the pork goulash, but the boys loved it.
+I’m vegetarian ( newly attempting vegan), I didn’t eat the pork goulash, but the boys loved it so I can pass on their good review.
 Good, hearty home cooking and the walking and cool mountain air gave them a huge appetite.

 As sun set we wandered up the hill to take in the view, stunning, before saying our goodbyes and walking back through the fields.